-- Facilitates policy debates and reforms for making a stronger case for greening the economy. - Helps governments devising their overall strategy and public expenditure to speed-up the green transformation and identifying risks at the environment and economy nexus. - Facilitates access to finance and enhances trade opportunities with international markets. - Supports governments in aligning their legislation to the international legal framework. - Introduces policy tools (SEA and EIA) to mainstream green economic issues and other environmental and health aspects in plans, programmes, policies and specific development projects. - Assesses policy reforms to reduce the impact of environmentally harmful products and subsidies and, simultaneously, raise revenues. - Provides direct support to enterprises for improving resource efficiency and cleaner production. - Assists with the SME sector development. - Helps raising awareness of the opportunities for a green economy transition with policy makers, academia, businesses and the public.
+- Facilitates inter-ministerial and cross sectoral policy debates and reforms underpinned by economic analysis for making a stronger case for greening the economy. - Helps governments devising their overall strategy, national planning and public expenditure to speed-up the green transformation and identifying risks at the environment and economy nexus. - Facilitates access to finance and enhances trade opportunities for sustainable (organic) product groups with international markets. - Supports governments in aligning their legislation to the international legal framework. - Introduces policy tools (SEA and EIA) to mainstream green economic issues and other environmental and health aspects in strategic documents and specific projects and to support countries in attaining the Sustainable Development Goals. - Assesses policy reforms to reduce the impact of environmentally harmful products and subsidies and, simultaneously, raise revenues. - Provides direct support to enterprises for improving resource efficiency and cleaner production. - Assists with the SME sector development. - Helps raising awareness of the opportunities for a green economy transition with policy makers, academia, businesses, the media and the public.